dariodepa/tiledesk-docs/apis/authentication/README.md

 ## Create a Tiledesk JWT token

-You must set the following required fields of the user object :
+To create a JWT token you must set the following required fields of the user object :

 * **\_id** is the custom unique user identifier of the external authentication system.
 * **subject**.
-JWTs describe their subject in the sub claim. sub must be equal to value `userexternal`
+JWTs describe their subject in the sub claim. sub field must be equal to value `userexternal`
 * **audience**.
 JWTs describe their audience in the aud claim.
 Must be `https://tiledesk.com/projects/<YOUR_PROJECT_ID>`.

 Optional fields:

 * **firstname**.
 It's the user firstname
 * **lastname**.
 It's the user lastname
+* **email**.
+It's the user email
 * **other** jwt claims.

-The external authentication system must create the JWT signing the user object with the project authentication secret code.
-See here to obtain a Project JWT Secret: [https://developer.tiledesk.com/widget/auth\#generating-a-chat-shared-secret](https://developer.tiledesk.com/widget/auth#generating-a-chat-shared-secret)
+The external authentication system must create the JWT signing the user object with the Project Shared Secret code.

 User object example: